eamocanu/spellcheck.graph/readme.txt

 If generated word nodes are found in the dictionary, they are stored in a list and returned as possible corrections.

+If you wish to add in your own probability matching, override isPercentMatch(String, String) in SpellChecker.java For phonetic matches, override generatePhoneticMatches(..) in PhoneticManager.java

 UI version